Esquerita: Influence

 Esquerita was an influence on zydeco performer Lynn August, who played drums for Esquerita in the early 1960s.
-At the age of 12, August was playing drums for Fats Junior who happened to be opening a show for Esquerita, who let August play a couple of songs with him.
+At the age of 12, August was playing drums for Fats Junior, who happened to be opening a show for Esquerita, who let August play a couple of songs with him.
 After Esquerita spoke with August's mom, he was hired as Esquerita's drummer and played with Esquerita for three years, mostly around New Orleans.
 August said that Esquerita was playing an organ with pedals and only carried a drummer because he was such a great entertainer.
 Esquerita also encouraged August to take up piano.
 Lynn August later became known for his accordion playing.
 When Esquerita left New Orleans around 1963, August joined Jay Nelson's band from Baton Rouge, Louisiana.
-August later recorded his own version of Esquerita's song "Undivided Love" which appears on his Creole Cruiser album from 1992.
+August later recorded his own version of Esquerita's song "Undivided Love", which appears on his Creole Cruiser album from 1992.

+Esquerita was also an influence on Ricky Wilson of the B-52’s, and it inspired part of their sound.

-The Adam Ant and Marco Pirroni song "Miss Thing", off their 1985 album Vive Le Rock was about Esquerita.
+The Adam Ant and Marco Pirroni song "Miss Thing", from their 1985 album Vive Le Rock, was about Esquerita.